boredofwords/SMPD/README.md

-# Data Science, Politics, and Police
+# POLICE EFFECTIVENESS & BIASES (Data Science, Politics, and Police)

 this is an active work in progress